 The first step in the Gamblers Anonymous program of Twelve Steps involves admitting powerlessness over one’s urge to gamble compulsively.
 It can be challenging for those dealing with this issue for many years, but it is a vital starting point for treatment and making progress.
 Step two encourages gamblers anonymous members to turn to God or another higher power; research suggests that having faith in something greater than oneself can reduce anxiety associated with addictive behaviors like problem gambling.

 The last few steps focus on developing humility and helping others suffering from compulsive gambling find relief.
-By following and practicing these principles in twelve simple yet powerful steps, individuals with gambling addiction can learn how to manage urges, build healthy coping skills, and ultimately live more fulfilling lives without relying on harmful addictions such as problem gambling.
-In other words, they can stop gambling.
+By following and practicing these principles in twelve simple yet powerful steps, individuals with gambling addiction can learn how to manage urges, understand why do people gambling, build healthy coping skills, and ultimately live more fulfilling lives without relying on harmful addictions such as problem gambling.
+In other words, how they can stop gambling.

 Step 1- We Admitted We Were Powerless Over Gambling – That Our Lives Had Become Unmanageable.